temporalio/cli/temporalcli/commandsmd/commands.md

 * You must include at least one option.
   Otherwise, `gen-commands` will complete but the CLI utility will not run.
-* To incorporate an existing options set, add a single line below options like this, remembering to end every `Include options set for` line with a
+* To incorporate an existing options set, add a single line below options like this, remembering to end every `Includes options set for` line with a
   period:

   ```